 For starters, leasing usually works out cheaper than PCP, which is why we include a 'savings vs PCP' figure attached to many of our deals (find out how we calculate our leasing vs PCP savings figures).

-Plus, the vast majority of lease vehicles are brand new whereas PCP includes used vehicles as well, although used lease cars are slowly making their way into the leasing market.
+Plus, lease vehicles are brand new whereas PCP includes used vehicles as well, although used lease cars are slowly making their way into the leasing market.

-Another big difference with leasing is that there's no final balloon payment at the end to own the car, so you don't have to worry about paying that followed by the hassle of selling the car on.
-With business leasing, you simply hand the vehicle back, and as long as there's no excess mileage or damage that breaches fair wear and tear regulations, you'll have nothing left to pay.
+Another big difference with leasing is that your business won't have to worry about a big balloon payment at the end in order to own the car, meaning you also won't have to worry about selling the hassle on.
+With business leasing, you simply hand the vehicle back, and as long as there's no excess mileage or damage that goes beyond fair wear and tear regulations, you'll have nothing left to pay.

 In short, leasing is not only more affordable but also more flexible for giving you instant access to a vehicle without the pressure of ownership somewhere down the line.